imi-bigpicture/opentile/README.md

 ***3DHistech tiff***
 Only the pyramidal levels are supported (not overviews or labels).

+## Metadata

+File metadata can be accessed through the `metadata`-property of a tiler.
+Depending on file format and content, the following metadata is avaiable:

+- Magnification
+- Scanner manufacturer
+- Scanner model
+- Scanner software versions
+- Scanner serial number
+- Aquisition datetime

 ## Basic usage

 ***Load a Ndpi-file using tile size (1024, 1024) pixels.***

 ```python
 from opentile import OpenTile
 tile_size = (1024, 1024)